KasparEtter/ef1p/pages/email/email.md

 Unsolicited messages which are sent in large quantities are called [spam](https://en.wikipedia.org/wiki/Email_spam) or [junk mail](https://en.wikipedia.org/wiki/Junk_mail).
-[Spam](https://en.wikipedia.org/wiki/Spam_(food)) is a brand of canned pork, which was introduced in 1937 and might be an abbreviation for spiced ham.
+[Spam](https://en.wikipedia.org/wiki/Spam_(food)) is a brand of canned pork, which was introduced in 1937.
+Spam is likely an abbreviation for spiced ham.
-It became ubiquitous during and after [World War II](https://en.wikipedia.org/wiki/World_War_II), when food was rationed.
+It became ubiquitous during and after [World War II](https://en.wikipedia.org/wiki/World_War_II) when food was rationed.
 The British comedy group [Monty Python](https://en.wikipedia.org/wiki/Monty_Python) made fun of this fact in a [famous sketch](https://en.wikipedia.org/wiki/Spam_(Monty_Python)) in 1970.
 The term got adopted to refer to undesirable things which come in excessive quantities – including junk mail.

-Any messaging service that is popular, open, and free will have spam sooner or later.
+Any messaging service which is popular, open, and free will have spam sooner or later.
 Thus, spam isn't a result of the shortcomings of email but rather a consequence of its desirable properties.
 Since unsolicited messages are annoying, people try to eliminate junk mail from their inboxes with [heuristics](#heuristics), [blacklists](#blacklists), and [challenges](#challenges).
-While such [techniques](https://en.wikipedia.org/wiki/Anti-spam_techniques) make spam bearable, they don't solve the underlying problem of unsolicited mail:
+While [such techniques](https://en.wikipedia.org/wiki/Anti-spam_techniques) make spam bearable, they don't solve the underlying problem of unsolicited mail:
 Anyone in the world can add tasks to the to-do list which is your inbox.
 In my opinion, mail clients should separate messages from unapproved senders from your inbox